How to Build a Low-Latency Trading Infrastructure (in 6 Steps)

 1. The Network Architecture

 The efficiency of a trading system heavily depends on network latency.
-The network latency in a system is the time it takes for data to travel between different points in that system.
-So, the goal here is to reduce the number of checkpoints your orders have to pass en route to execution.
-One of the ways to achieve this is Direct Market Access (DMA).
+Network latency is simply the time it takes for data to travel between points in your system.
+Your goal: reduce the number of checkpoints that orders have to pass through before execution.

-Server leasing is the same thing as co-location, only that the firm doesn’t have to own the servers that are colocated with the exchange’s server.
+• Server leasing is another way to optimize network latency, which is the same thing as co-location.
+Only that the firm doesn’t have to own the servers that are colocated with the exchange’s server.
 Instead, they get a lease from firms that already own those colocated servers.

 2. The Hardware Architecture

-The first thing you need to do is to use an Ultra-Low Latency Network Card (NIC).
+• The first thing you need to do is to use an Ultra-Low Latency Network Card (NIC).
 FPGA (Field Programmable Gate Array)-based hardware-accelerated network cards process data directly on the hardware, bypassing software delays.
-The reason is that any instruction you pass to them is carried out directly on the hardware.
+FPGA-based NICs can reduce processing times to as low as 100–500 nanoseconds by bypassing the operating system entirely, providing a significant performance gain compared to traditional network cards.

 3. The Software Architecture